 Your Mortgage Broker in France

 Kim Bingham is an international mortgage broker, securing loans for non-resident buyers purchasing property across France.
 After a successful start as a property search consultant then real estate agent in Paris, in 2017, Kim established the team of international mortgage brokers at Private-Rate.com.
-Kim works with clients worldwide, finding financing solutions adapted to each client’s needs and French real estate project.
+Kim works with clients worldwide, finding financing solutions adapted to each client’s needs and French real estate projects.